Get answers to your questions about the application and selection process.

-- successfully completing all recruitment requirements through the department's approval to teach process for approval as a permanent teacher
+- successfully completing all recruitment requirements through the department's Graduate Teacher Program approval to teach process for approval as a permanent teacher.

 - accepting appointment as a permanent full-time teacher in a NSW public school in an agreed location on completion of their studies, commencing Term 1, 2024.

 - remaining in the permanent full-time teaching position they are appointed to on completion of their studies for a minimum of three years.

 Allowances are paid in the form of an electronic funds transfer (EFT) directly into their nominated bank account.

 The $5,000 training allowance and $10,000 appointment allowance scholars receive must be declared as assessable income on annual income tax returns.
 Scholars may have tax withheld from their annual training allowance and appointment allowance.
-HECS-HELP repayments may also be withheld.
+HECS-HELP repayments may also be withheld depending on individual circumstances.